 When to Start Using a High Chair

-It’s very important that your baby is able to properly hold their head up if they’re going to sit in a high chair.
+Your baby must be able to properly hold their head up if they’re going to sit in a high chair.
 Notable features that mean your child isn’t ready yet is if they learn forward or slump forward while being seated.

 How Many High Chairs?

 You might be wondering why you would even consider getting more than one high chair.
-In many cases, it’s actually unnecessary.
-But if you’re going to be dropping your baby off at Grandma’s house on a regular basis, then it would make sense to have an extra high chair on hand for her to use.
+In many cases, it’s unnecessary.
+But if you’re going to be dropping your baby off at Grandma’s house regularly, then it would make sense to have an extra high chair on hand for her to use.

 How to Choose the Right High Chair

 Choosing the right high chair is going to depend on several different factors.
-There are many different types of high chairs to choose from, each one having their own benefits and drawbacks.
+There are many kinds of high chairs to choose from, each one has its benefits and drawbacks.
 Depending on your own personal situation, the best high chair for you may be different than the best high chair for someone else.
 Read on to learn about the different types of high chairs available.

 Metal or Plastic